ibm-cloud-architecture/refarch-privatecloud/Installing_ICp_on_aws.md

 ![](AWS/InstanceDashboard.png)

-You are now ready to prepare your environment for CfC installation.
+You are now ready to prepare your environment for ICP installation.

 Preparing your environment for ICP installation
 -----------------------------------------------